 When I had it moved to my house, there was no suitable drain nearby, so I now use my submersible pump or the method shown below.

 Where is the drain plug on a hot tub?
-On most hot tubs, you will probably need to remove a side panel to find the drain valve and then connect a hose, a pool backwash hose, or even plumb it in permanently to an existing drain nearby, depending on your situation.
+Depending on your situation, you will probably need to remove a side panel to find the drain valve and then connect a hose, a pool backwash hose, or even permanently plumb it into an existing drain nearby.

 You can buy these drain valves that connect a hose easily.